BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ### Additional App Permissions

-To be able to use all of the deep linking capabilities of the Branch SDK, some manifest files are needed to be configured.
+To be able to use all of the deep linking capabilities of the Branch SDK, some manifest files need to be configured.

 If you are enabling both iOS Universal Links and Android App Links, these keys in the following sections should be combined into a single parent item without duplicates.